estheridoria/gigem/README.md

 ### 0.1 Install gigem

-Install the `devtools` package and then use it to install `gigem` directly from GitHub:
+Install the `devtools` package in your R terminal then use it to install `gigem` directly from GitHub:

 ```main
 install.packages("devtools")